learangof/MultiOutputPlayer/README.md

 # MultiOutputPlayer

-This is an Media Player with multiple output
+This is an Media Player with multiple audio outputs

 ###Techs
 nw.js
-bulma
-typescript
-gulp
+Bulma
+TypeScript
+JQuery
+Gulp